 Consignment Agreement – A contract with the consignor to sell property.
 The consignment agreement includes terms and fees for services, such as insurance, shipping and illustration.

-Estimate – A price range that reflects the opinion of specialists of the price expected at auction, excluding premium and taxes.
+Estimate – (also called: estimated price, offer parameter) A price range that reflects the opinion of specialists of the price expected at auction, excluding premium and taxes.
 Estimates are based on the property’s condition, rarity, quality, provenance and recent auction prices of comparable property.

 Hammer Price – A final bid price, whether property is sold or unsold, announced by the auctioneer when the gavel falls.
 This price does not include the buyer’s premium.